 Research and new product development ("R&D") has almost ceased.
-Detailed engineering and product improvement of DOAS and dehumidification solutions continue but there was no new R&D during the year.
+Detailed engineering and product improvement of DOAS and dehumidification solutions continue but there was no new major R&D projects undertaken during this past financial year.

-These product improvements focused on energy efficient and close control space temperature and humidity systems with emphasis on intelligent controls and programming.
+These product improvements focused on energy efficiency, close space temperature and humidity control and intelligent control systems and programming.